jiftechnify/nostr-fetch/README.md

 public async fetchLastEventPerAuthor(
     relayUrls: string[],
     authors: string[],
-    otherFilters: Omit<FetchFilter, "authors">[],
+    otherFilter: Omit<FetchFilter, "authors">,
     options: FetchLatestOptions = {}
 ): Promise<AsyncIterable<{ author: string; event: NostrEvent | undefined }>>
 ```

-Fetches the last event matching the filters **for each author in `authors`** from Nostr relays.
+Fetches the last event matching the filter **for each author in `authors`** from Nostr relays.

 Result is an async iterable of `{ author (pubkey), event }` pairs.

-`event` in result will be `undefined` if no event matching the filters for the author exists in any relay.
+`event` in result will be `undefined` if no event matching the filter for the author exists in any relay.